biobakery/MTX_model/README.md

 If you use the MTXmodel package, please cite our manuscript:
-Zhang et al., Statistical approaches for differential expression analysis in metatranscriptomics. *Bioinformatics*, 37.Supplement_1: i34-i41 (2021).
+Yancong Zhang, Kelsey N. Thompson, Huttenhower C, Eric A. Franzosa. "[Statistical approaches for differential expression analysis in metatranscriptomics](https://academic.oup.com/bioinformatics/article/37/Supplement_1/i34/6319701)." *Bioinformatics*, 37.Supplement_1: i34-i41 (2021).

 And feel free to link it to your Methods: https://github.com/biobakery/MTX_model